-The Company reviews the carrying amounts of its non-financial assets every reporting period.
+The Company reviews the carrying amounts of its non-financial assets at the end of every reporting period.
 If there is any indication that the assets or cash-generating unit ("CGU") may not be fully recoverable, the recoverable amount of the asset or CGU is estimated in order to determine the extent of the impairment loss, if any.